What Was the First Analog Computer?

 This 2012 BBC documentary looks at the history of the Antikythera mechanism.
 Keep in mind we have learned more about the device since 2012, check below for recent findings.

-Summary of Why the Antikythera Mechanism is the World’s Oldest Known Computer
+Summary of the Antikythera Mechanism; the World’s Oldest Known Computer

-- The Antikythera mechanism is the world’s oldest known computer with new evidence showing it could date back to 200 BC or beyond.
+- The Antikythera mechanism is the world’s oldest known analog computer.
+Recent evidence shows it could date back to 200 BC or beyond.

-- It was discovered in April of 1900 by sponge divers in a shipwreck near Greece.
+- The Antikythera mechanism was discovered in April of 1900 by sponge divers in a shipwreck near Greece.
 Although it’s purpose wasn’t discovered until almost 50 years later by Derek de Solla Price.

 - The Antikythera mechanism worked as a fully functioning calendar that could predict the positions of known celestial bodies using a complex series of gears.

-- Astrolabes were also thought to have existed at the time, as are other similar mechanism.
-Despite this we don’t have any existing examples that predate the Antikythera mechanism.
+FACT: Astrolabes were also thought to have existed in and around the time of the Antikythera mechanism, as did other similar mechanisms.
+Despite this, we don’t have any existing examples that predate the Antikythera mechanism and the astrolabes we do have are notably less complex.

 What is the Antikythera Mechanism?